 Create a City of Atlanta Department of Transportation for a cohesive transportation planning and project delivery process that better leverages resources.

 The increased demand for transportation options and the desire for context-sensitive approaches to transportation infrastructure that prioritize safety, equity, and accessibility requires a new approach to how we plan and deliver projects.
 The creation of a City of Atlanta Department of Transportation (ATL DOT) is fundamental to meeting these demands.
-Rather than create a new city department, ATL DOT restructures our current transportation, public works and planning tools in order to better leverage resources and streamline project delivery.
+Creating an ATL DOT would restructure our current transportation, public works and planning tools in order to better leverage resources and streamline project delivery.

 Since the ATL DOT would govern the full lifecycle of transportation projects — from planning, project identification, project funding, and project design, to implementation and maintenance — an ATL DOT would have the capacity and, thus, the responsibility, to work strategically.